-Amounts Due from Other Agencies included in the accompanying Statement of Net Position and Balance Sheet - Governmental Funds consists of amounts due from the Pasco County District School Board for Federal grant funds.
-This receivable is considered to be fully collectible and as such, no allowance for un-collectibles is not accrued.
+Amounts Due from Other Agencies included in the accompanying Statement of Net Position and Balance Sheet - Governmental Funds consists of amounts due from the Pasco County District School Board for Federal and State grant funds.
+These receivables are considered to be fully collectible and as such, no allowance for un-collectibles is accrued.

-A Charter School and Component Unit of the District School Board of Pasco County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2023
+A Charter School and Component Unit of the District School Board of Pasco County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2024